THE DEEP CHECK

 Graph by Frank van Mierlo : PW is a petawatt, one billion million watts of energy.

 Nature has been changing the climate since the world began without any help from mankind’s greenhouse gases.
-One of the many ways is a theory developed a century ago by ground breaking structural engineer turned astrophysicist Milutin Milankovitch.
+One of the many ways is a theory developed a century ago by ground breaking structural engineer turned astrophysicist Dr. Milutin Milankovitch.

 Dr. Milankovitch formulated three theories:

 • Orbital Eccentricity: Earth’s orbit around the sun changes from round (warmer) to oval (cooler) in 100,000 year cycles.
-Earth is in the warming phase.

 • Axial Obliquity: How far the earth tilts toward and away from the sun between summer and winter varies in 41,000 year cycles.
-Earth is in the warming phase.

 Highly accurate technology and computing power have confirmed Dr. Milankovic’s theories.
 Climate scientists have noticed a loose correlation between cooling alignments and the ice ages of the last two and a half million years.
 Research is investigating how much these three factors can heat and cool earth’s climate.
 Yet the Milankovic Cycles have been in motion for hundreds of millions, if not billions, of years.
 Why has earth’s climate been so much cooler for the last two and a half million years?